mathworks/matlab-parallel-kubernetes-plugin/README.md

 When building, you must specify a MATLAB release number.
 This must match the version of MATLAB installed on the computers of the MATLAB Parallel Server users.

-If you are sharing your own MATLAB and MATLAB Parallel Server installation with the cluster (see step 3), follow Option 1.
+If you are sharing your own MATLAB and MATLAB Parallel Server installation with the cluster (see step 4), follow Option 1.
 Otherwise, follow Option 2.

-##### Option 1: Build the Docker Image for a Mounted MATLAB Installation
+##### Option 1: Build the Docker Image Without MATLAB Installed
 To build a Docker image without a built-in MATLAB installation, specify a MATLAB release number with a lowercase "r".
 For example, if the MATLAB release is R2022a, run the following from within the `image/` directory:
 ```